Waste Reduction Services 🌏 – Why Reducing Plastic Garbage May Save The Planet!

-However – in today’s blog we want to take a slightly different approach.
+However, in today’s blog, we want to take a slightly different approach.

-Usually – I am super positive about how recycling and using smart bin processes can really help the environment.
+Usually, I am super positive about how recycling and using smart bin processes can really help the environment.

-Today – I am a little less positive – and want to explain to you why I think we need to take drastic measures in Australia and globally.
+Today, I am a little less positive and want to explain to you why I think we need to take drastic measures in Australia and globally.

 We are turning our wonderful planet into plastic and we need to get serious about waste reduction!

-In Australia – we are increasingly urban dwellers – our dear friends at the CIA tell us it is almost 90% now.
+In Australia, we are increasingly urban dwellers.
+Our dear friends at the CIA tell us it is almost 90% now.

-As a society we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.
+As a society, we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.

-The really disturbing thing is that as we give huge attention to global warming (of course a valid topic) – the much more pressing issue of plastic pollution is really getting out of control.
+Our only real contact with ocean life is on our plates, at the beach or on a tv doco.
+The alarming thing is that, as we give huge attention to global warming (of course, a valid topic), the much more pressing issue of plastic pollution is really getting out of control.

 We have blogged on the topic lots recently.
-To be honest – I find that all I am talking about these days is plastic pollution, recycling plastic and trying to have plastic waste reduction.
+To be honest, I find that all I am talking about these days is plastic pollution, recycling plastic and trying to have plastic waste reduction.

 How bad is the problem?

-Today I read an article about how plastic is basically seen as food by animals and how they are eating it in droves.
+Today, I read an article about how plastic is basically seen as food by animals and how they are eating it in droves.

-Why are fish eating plastic garbage?
+Why are fishes eating plastic garbage?

 The BBC reports that:

 “At least 180 species of marine animals have been documented consuming plastic, from tiny plankton to gigantic whales.
 Plastic has been found inside the guts of a third of UK-caught fish, including species that we regularly consume as food.
-It has also been found in other mealtime favourites like musselsand lobsters.
+It has also been found in other mealtime favourites like mussels and lobsters.
 In short, animals of all shapes and sizes are eating plastic, and with 12.7 million tons of the stuff entering the oceans every year, there’s plenty to go around.”

-But why are they eating it:
+But why are they eating it?